FilipeGundim/use-intersection-hook/README.md

 };
 ```

-every time the component was viewed by the client, a callback will be triggered
+Every time the component was viewed by the client, a callback will be triggered

 ## TODO: